 You can bake a coffee cake in various pans.
 9×13-inch baking pans, Bundt pans, tube pans and loaf pans are commonly used to make coffee cake.

 You can make this chocolate coffee cake recipe in any of the aforementioned pans.
-Please note, baking times will vary depending on the pan used.
-Follow the tips below to know exactly when your chocolate snack cake is done baking.
+Please note, baking times will vary depending on the pan you select.
+Follow the tips below to know exactly when your chocolate snack cake is done baking in the oven.

 Nothing is worse than a dry, over-baked cake!
 There are a few easy signs to look for to let you know when your cake is done.
 When in doubt, it is better to err on the side of caution and under-bake the cake.